silver-cpu/Obsidian.md-1.8.4-Privacy-Forensic-Analysis/README.md

 <h2>#Testing</h2>
 I preformed two acquisitions of data:
-The first Acquisition of a physical, rooted Pixel 3 Phone to get the before and after installation and utilization of the applciation, Full File System (ls -alR /):
+The first Acquisition of the rooted Pixel 4a to get the before and after installation and utilization of the applciation, Full File System (ls -alR /):
 This was done to get a starting point to any and all changes that the Obsidian.md application makes within the file system.

-The second acquisition was of the same rooted Pixel 3 Android V.13 Phone to re-perform similar tasks done in the second acquisition, although this time only looking for information that pretained to Obsidian.md.
+The second acquisition was of the same rooted Pixel 4a Android V.13 Phone to re-perform similar tasks done in the second acquisition, although this time only looking for information that pretained to Obsidian.md.
 This was done with 5 minute intervals and the following timed script.

 <h3>Acquistion 1 Actions in Order:</h3>